rsmenon/MATLink/README.md

 If it is necessary to overwrite the script (to fix typos or change parameters), use the option `"Overwrite" -> True` in `MScript`.

 ###Handling functions with multiple outputs (and no outputs)
 In MATLAB, one can define functions to have completely different behaviour based on the number of _output_ arguments for the same set of input arguments.
 This is at odds with the behaviour in _Mathematica_ (and in functional programming languages in general), where a function's behaviour is determined solely by its inputs.
-To bridge this divide, `MFunction` offers the functionality to use the multiple output form of MATLAB functions, but the number of outputs must be set explicitly when defining the function.
+To bridge this divide, `MFun  ction` offers the functionality to use the multiple output form of MATLAB functions, but the number of outputs must be set explicitly when defining the function.

 As an example, consider the `eig` function in MATLAB, which has a single output form that returns only the eigenvalues as a vector, and the two output form which returns both the eigenvalues and the eigenvectors as a matrices.
 We associate a different symbol in _Mathematica_ for each of those two cases as: